Skip to content

 1. Take a foot base and attach a silicone foot bumper to its bottom side.

-2. Choose a threaded rod of suitable length for the foot that you are replacing, and screw the end with the hex socket into the foot base, rotating it until it touches the underside of the silicone bumper.
+2. Choose a threaded rod of suitable length for the foot that you are replacing, and screw the rod into the foot base, turning it until it touches the underside of the silicone bumper.
+The thumb cluster foot will need a longer threaded rod than the other two feet.

 Tip